HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/inline_editing/index.md

 - **Delete** - Deletes the page.
 - **Hide** - Hides the page.

+Refer to the following pages for more information:

 -   **[Examples of using the Site Manager in Woodburn Studio](site_manager_samples.md)**
 This topic provides examples of how you can use the Site Manager through the Woodburn Studio demo site.
 You can perform the same actions in your own site.